PaddlePaddle/PaddleClas/deploy/paddleserving/README.md

 # Service deployment based on PaddleServing

-This document will introduce how to use the [PaddleServing](https://github.com/PaddlePaddle/Serving/blob/develop/README.md) to deploy the PPOCR dynamic graph model as a pipeline online service.
+This document will introduce how to use the [PaddleServing](https://github.com/PaddlePaddle/Serving/blob/develop/README.md) to deploy the PaddleClas graph model as a pipeline online service.

 Some Key Features of Paddle Serving:
 - Integrate with Paddle training pipeline seamlessly, most paddle models can be deployed with one line command.